Secondary Rules | Secondary Girls

 8. Dead Ball

 • Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch or any other obstruction (e.g. burnt hole in the matting, stone on the pitch).
 No runs or extras shall be credited, and the ball will be re-bowled.
-It will not count towards the maximum eight balls over an over.

 • A dead ball cannot be a wide; i.e. you cannot score any runs from a dead ball.